jbisanz/WetlabProtocols/BacterialMedia.md

 ## Cycloserine-Cefoxitin Fructose Agar (CCFA)
 **Use:** Isolation and quantification of *C. difficile* spores.
 **Notes for use:** Consider a 30min ethanol shock before plating to prevent background growth of *Enterococcus*.
+C. difficile will appear as yellow colonies with irregular shape and will fluoresce green under UV.

 ***